 Despite the busyness of modern life, everyone still needs a good night’s sleep.
 Without it, tiredness can creep in and affect your ability to perform your daily tasks.

-Getting enough sleep will also affect your mood and your overall health, so understanding the cycles and rhythms that are related to sleeping and being awake is key.
+Lack of sleep is closely linked to stress.
+It will not only affect your mood but your overall health too, so understanding the cycles and rhythms that are related to sleeping and being awake is key.

 What Is The Circadian Rhythm?